LouisLeNezet/louislenezet.github.io/_pages/publications.md

 ---
-layout: page
+layout: posters
-title: Publications
+title: Posters
-permalink: /publications/
+permalink: /posters/
 ---

-My publications will soon be available here !
+This page lists all the posters.